Volatility Indices

 How Vol Indices Are Calculated

-Vol indices like VIX and DVOL aggregate OTM option prices across the entire strike range.
+Vol indices like VIX, BVIV/EVIV, and DVOL aggregate OTM option prices across the entire strike range.
 Try adjusting the vol level and skew to see how the index responds:

 Using Vol Indices